Harry Zolnierczyk: Personal life

+In November 2006, Zolnierczyk and his Alberni Valley Bulldogs teammate Brad Harding secretly used a webcam to record Harding having consensual sex with a 17-year-old girl.
+Zolnierczyk later shared the video with a number of friends and teammates via email.
+In 2008, he pled guilty to two counts of electronic voyeurism and received a conditional discharge, leaving him with no criminal record after three years.

 On June 6, 2017, it was announced that Zolnierczyk would participate in the Foxboro Summer Pro League, at the Foxboro Sports Center in Foxboro, Massachusetts, as the captain for Team Pop Tops.
-On August 23, 2017, at the Foxboro Sports Center, Zolnierczyk led his team to a 10-9 championship final win; he won an award for classiest player called the "Dennis Cutler Sportsmanship Award" after giving game-used sticks to two local teenagers who had supported the team.
+On August 23, 2017, at the Foxboro Sports Center, Zolnierczyk led his team to a 10–9 championship final win; he won an award for classiest player called the "Dennis Cutler Sportsmanship Award" after giving game-used sticks to two local teenagers who had supported the team.

 Zolnierczyk played baseball during his youth, and played in the 2000 Little League World Series with High Park Little League of Toronto, Ontario.